Performance

 bootgly test benchmark HTTP_Server_CLI \

---competitors=bootgly \
+--opponents=bootgly \

---runner=TCP_Client \
+--runner=tcp_client \

 --connections=256 \